 SplashLearn inspires lifelong curiosity with its game-based PreK-5 learning program loved by over 40 million children.
 With over 4,000 fun games and activities, it’s the perfect balance of learning and play for your little one.Try for free

-1. Easily Overwhelmed in Situations
+1. Easily overwhelmed in situations

 Kids have a natural sense of exploration of their surroundings.
 When children are neglected for extensive periods, they can feel easily overwhelmed in different situations.
-Places that are foreign to them can give them a sense of anxiousness and instability, which is a key sign of need for comfort.
+Places that are foreign to them can give them a sense of anxiousness and instability, which is a key sign of a need for comfort.

-2. Outbursts of Anger and Frustration
+2. Outbursts of anger and frustration

 Your kids may express anger and frustration over mundane things if they have been neglected over a period.
 They can also get emotionally triggered if they don’t get their way.
 This could be a sign of emotional neglect that has manifested itself in emotional outbursts.

-3. Inability to Self-discipline
+3. Inability to self-discipline

 Emotional neglect during childhood can lead to a lack of self-discipline or motivation to do things.
 If you find that your kids are disconnecting from their daily routine, homework, and schoolwork, then it is important to identify this sign quickly.
-You can also self-assess how much time you are spending with your kids and talk to them about their emotions.
+You can also self-assess how much time you spend with your kids and talk to them about their emotions.

 A classic example of neglect in childhood is difficulty trusting people.
 If you find that your kids take much longer to trust others, then they may have a deeper-rooted challenge with opening up.
 You can talk to your kids about their feelings so that they’re more accepting of trusting new people in their lives.

-5. Physical Manifestations of Emotional Pain
+5. Physical manifestations of emotional pain

 If your child constantly experiences pain, fever, knots in their stomach, and other ailments, then there could be an emotionally driven reason behind it.
-These symptoms could be more apparent in specific scenarios, such as visiting a relative, going to school, meeting friends, etc. It is important to track physical manifestations as they could detrimentally impact your child’s development.
+These symptoms could be more apparent in specific scenarios, such as visiting a relative, attending school, meeting friends, etc. It is important to track physical manifestations as they could detrimentally impact your child’s development.

 Related Reading: Empathy vs Sympathy: How to Raise an Empathetic Child

-6. Disassociating from Affection
+6. Disassociating from affection

-Extensive periods of neglect can lead to a disconnecting or disgust with emotional connection.
+Extensive periods of neglect can lead to a disconnect or disgust with emotional connection.
 If you find that your children become uncomfortable with you hugging them or praising them, then there may be a sense of neglect in their minds.
 If you find that they’re disassociating from you emotionally, then it is important to address that immediately.

-7. Lower Self-esteem
+7. Lower self-esteem

 Children who have experienced extended emotional neglect can experience lower esteem, which can also impact their ability to feel joy in everyday life.
 They can find it harder to participate in class, establish boundaries, and be more open with other kids.
 Lower self-esteem can also impact their sense of wonder and make them more aloof in social situations.

-8. Significant Fear of Rejection
+8. Significant fear of rejection

 While we all have an innate fear of isolation and rejection, kids who are neglected may feel it at a higher intensity.
 This could impact their outlook towards life and taking advantage of opportunities.
 Your children can feel insecure when left alone and experience bouts of crying when they’re starting off school.

-9. Poor Performance at School
+9. Poor performance at school

-10. Difficulty in Self-expression
+10. Difficulty in self-expression

 Different forms of self-expression, such as talking, singing, painting, and dancing, may be more difficult for kids who have experienced neglect.
 Self-expression can be a key challenge to the point of being emotionally draining for some kids.
 Your children can also experience fear when trying to express their thoughts.